Brook Lopez

-Brook Robert Lopez (born April 1, 1988) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
-He played two years of college basketball for the Stanford Cardinal.
+Brook Robert Lopez (born April 1, 1988) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+Nicknamed "Splash Mountain", he was named an NBA All-Star as a member of the Brooklyn Nets, and was voted twice to the NBA All-Defensive Team while with the Milwaukee Bucks.
+He won an NBA championship with Milwaukee in 2021.

-Lopez was selected as the 10th overall pick in the 2008 NBA draft by the New Jersey Nets.
+Lopez played two years of college basketball for the Stanford Cardinal.
+He was selected as the 10th overall pick in the 2008 NBA draft by the then-New Jersey Nets.
 He played for the Nets for nine seasons and is the franchise's all-time leading scorer.
-He was selected to play in his first NBA All-Star Game in 2013.
-Lopez was traded to the Los Angeles Lakers in 2017 and signed with Milwaukee in 2018, winning an NBA championship in 2021.
-His twin brother Robin Lopez is also an NBA player.
+Lopez played one season with the Los Angeles Lakers before joining Milwaukee.
+His twin brother, Robin Lopez, is a free agent in the NBA.